I am going to own up to some of my guitar 'career' as an introduction to David Crozier Guitars mobile luthiery service, so here goes.

 The fiery passion for quality guitars was now ablaze and I slowly became a collector as well as a player without realising it was happening!
 Lovely acoustic guitars sat alongside lovely electric guitars for many years.
 I still use both to play in public.

-Via various bands, including The Travelling Band, Way Out West and DC & The Topcats, I have now arrived at the position where I still play and sing in a band after 53 years!
-That band is the rock, blues and country band Louisiana Lightning (www.louisianalightning.co.uk).
-I have no intention of stopping!
+Via various bands, including The Travelling Band, Way Out West, DC & The Topcats and Louisiana Lightning, I have now arrived at the position where I still play and sing and I have no intention of stopping!